nathan-boc/python-soduku-solver/README.md

-# python-soduku-solver
+# python-sudoku-solver
-A Python based soduku game solver using the backtracking algorithm
+A Python based sudoku game solver using the backtracking algorithm